If you’re at all interested in muscle growth, I’m sure you’ve witnessed this debate:

 Include Some Low And High Rep Training As Well to Maximize Growth

 At the end of the day, all rep ranges causes rather similar amounts of muscle growth on their own.
-Just that the medium rep range does it more effectively.
+What’s more important than the rep range, is that you train with enough volume and make sure that you progressively overload your workouts overtime, and this is most effectively done in the medium rep range.

 But with that said, some research shows that using a variety of rep ranges and training loads causes more growth than just sticking with one.